tpierrain/Talk-ParadigmShits/TalkStructure.md

 # Structure of our talk

+(Where we draft the structure of our talk)

 Inspired by Nancy DUARTE recommendations (see.
-Resonate), we will work on the structure of our talk:
+[Resonate](http://resonate.duarte.com/)), we will work on the structure of our talk:
  - What is the problem?
  - What is the call for action?
  - What is the tipping point for the audience?